context-hub/docs/docs/mcp-server.md

 The diagram shows how Claude communicates with the MCP Server, which accesses your project files according to your configuration.

+## Key Features

+### Context Awareness

+- Access to structured documentation and code from your project
+- Contextual understanding of project architecture and dependencies
+- Support for multiple context files organized by functionality or domain

+### Filesystem Operations

+- **Read files**
+- **Write and create files**
+- **Move and rename files** for project restructuring
+- **Get file information**

+### Routing System

+The MCP Server uses a flexible HTTP-style routing system that makes handling requests more maintainable and extensible.
+Each operation is handled by a dedicated controller, using appropriate HTTP semantics:

+- `GET` requests for reading data
+- `POST` requests for actions that modify state

 ## Why?

 **Developer-Controlled Context**: As a developer and product owner, YOU know your code best.
 Context Generator puts you